rri/dinky/src/docs/UserGuide.md

 # Storage & Security

+Your data is stored locally within the browser's [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), which provides more robust and performant storage than traditional local storage.
+If you have existing data in local storage, it will be automatically migrated to IndexedDB the first time you use the updated application.

-Your data is stored locally within the browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), and is synchronized to the cloud on demand, *only* if you've set up a personal S3 bucket on AWS with the necessary credentials and roles.
+Your data is synchronized to the cloud on demand, *only* if you've set up a personal S3 bucket on AWS with the necessary credentials and roles.
 This configuration needs to be set up and saved only once, after which you may initiate a sync from the [profile](/profile/#cloud-sync) page, or by using the `s` keyboard shortcut, at any time.
 Using the `S` (i.e., capitalized) shortcut forces a slower synchronization process where your data files on the server are consolidated into a single one.

 *Replace $bucket, $region, $policy, $usergroup and $user with arbitrary fresh values.*